 enabled (boolean)¶

-to skip a question:
+Set to false to skip a question:

 - id: subtitle

-enabled: false # Won't be asked
+enabled: false # Won't be askedmessage (string)¶

 The prompt shown to users:

-Make it clear and specific to your community’s needs.
+message: "What is your article title?"Make it clear and specific to your community’s needs.

 placeholder (string)¶